blueburrito24/obsidiannotes/Wishlist.md

 	[ZD Studio SSJ3 Hairsculpt](https://www.aliexpress.com/item/1005009484485804.html?)
 28.79 (Gogeta Ver.)
 	[SH FIGUARTS Legendary Super Saiyan Son Goku KO](https://www.aliexpress.com/item/1005006826990115.html?)
 14.69 [Cloth EoZ Gi](https://www.aliexpress.com/item/1005009782721805.html?)
 18.79
-	Need to repaint shoes on figure to be black with white soles, alongside removing the whis gi symbol on the EoZ gi (it has it in some images)
+	Need to repaint shoes on figure to be black with white soles, alongside removing the whis gi symbol on the EoZ gi (it has it in some images).
+	Need to cut off the major damage detail on the legs so that the gif folds naturally.
 	Also need to do [this mod](https://www.youtube.com/watch?v=j6VcolUlBrQ) on the neck and torso for accurate height.